StackExchange/stack-blog/_posts/2015-07-20-why-are-there-so-many-programming-languages.markdown

 A programming language is a tool for humans to express ideas to computers.
 Read that again: humans, express.

 Because we have so many choices of good programming languages, we can choose based on personal preferences.
 Some developers like Ruby’s flexibility, while others prefer Java’s strictness.
+Some languages look like math, where others feel like prose.

 ### People